FACTION BRIEF

 Somewhere in the Sprawl, a salvager finds an ORACLE fragment and glimpses something beyond ordinary perception.
 A corporate researcher stumbles onto data patterns that shouldn't exist.
 A street-level hacker touches The Silence for seventeen heartbeats and can never forget what they felt.

 That's when someone becomes a Seeker.
 There's no initiation, no membership card, no secret handshake.
 If you're seeking transcendence—genuinely seeking, not just curious—you're a Seeker.
+Most don't even know the name until they meet another.
+And somehow, they always do.

 "I saw behind the numbers.
 Just for a second.
 And now I can't stop wondering what else I missed." — Former Nexus analyst, 2178